|

 game of this size.

-Even on the ColecoVision game pack was a textnote: -"Just
+Even on the ColecoVision game box was a textnote: "Just

 but many are close to.